Psykotikism/Mutant_Tanks/INFORMATION.md

 		// - "Shove Range"
 		// - "Shove Range Chance"
 		// - "Shove Range Cooldown"
-		// "Shove Death" - When the Mutant Tank dies, nearby survivors are shoved.
+		// "Shove Death" - When the Mutant Tank dies or spawns, nearby survivors are shoved.
 		// - "Shove Death Chance"
 		// - "Shove Death Range"
 		// "Shove Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the survivor is shoved repeatedly.